antarcticrainforest/PatternRecog/README.rst

  * in single threading mode
  * in multithreading mode via parallel batch system (pbs)

-The code expects ``daily`` input files in netcdf format.
-As long as it is sub-daily the temporal resolution doesn't matter.
-Also any spatial resolution can be used to run the code.

-You will also need to supply a land-sea mask in netcdf format.
-This mask has to have the same temporal resolution as the rainfall estimates and is supposed to be a 2D-array (latlon).

-If you wish to create an ensemble of different threshold setups you might want to take a look into the ``setup`` file.
-Here all possible threshold combinations are defined.
-You can change, delete or add definitions.
-But note the the names of each definition should start with ``config`` followed by a 2 digit integer such as config01.

-For the application of the rainfall threshold a climatology monthly mean rain data is needed.
-Therefore a multi year monthly mean in a netcdf file should be created form the rainfall data.
-Note that unit MUST be the same as for the rainfall estimates.
-For instance we are looking for a monthly average of 3hly rainfall data and not for a monthly average of daily rainfall data.

 Regardless of the mode you are running the code you will have to edit the file config.
-This file provides all necessary parameters to run the code the following variables are set:
+This file provides all necessary parameters to run the code.
+The following variables are set:

- * folder = the directory of the rainfall estimates in the data has to the following structure: ``folder/YYYY/product-YYYY_MM_DD.nc`` if folder is set to ``/srv/data/rain/`` and the rainfall product is called ``Cmoprh`` the data is expected to have the following structure:
+ * folder = the directory of the rainfall estimates.
+   The data must have the following structure: ``folder/YYYY/product-YYYY_MM_DD.nc``.
+   If folder is set to ``/srv/data/rain/`` and the rainfall product is called ``Cmoprh`` the data is expected to have the following structure:
    ``/mnt/data/rain/1998/Cmorph-1998_01_01.nc`` for the 01.
 Jan 1998.